C0deWiser/exiftool/README.md

 $data->description['en'] = 'about';
 ```

-When your backend-end responds with metadata to a front-end, the `AltLang`
+When your back-end responds with metadata to a front-end, the `AltLang`
 attribute responds as an array.
 Sometimes you may want to collapse `AltLang`
-values to a string with current locale (or best matched) value.
+values to a string with the current locale (or best matched) value.
 To do that,
-instruct attribute to collapse values before respond.
+instruct the attribute to collapse values before responding.

 ```php
 use Codewiser\Exiftool\Attributes\AltLangAttribute;